deepkit/deepkit-website2/src/pages/documentation/runtime-types/types.md

 const annotation = metaAnnotation.getForName(type, 'myAnnotation'); //[]
 ```

-The result in `annotation` is either an array with options if the type decorator `myAnnotation` was used or `undefined` if not.
-If the type decorator has additional options as seen in `AnnotationOption`, the passed values can be found in the array.
+The result in `annotation` is either an array with options if the type annotation `myAnnotation` was used or `undefined` if not.
+If the type annotation has additional options as seen in `AnnotationOption`, the passed values can be found in the array.
-Already supplied type decorators like `MapName`, `Group`, `Data`, etc have their own annotation object:
+Already supplied type annotations like `MapName`, `Group`, `Data`, etc have their own annotation object:

 ```typescript
 import { typeOf, Group, groupAnnotation } from '@deepkit/type';